background

 Nature vs glitch: hybrid imagery

-The natural elements aren't just decoration.
-They represent the "magic" Gen Z is searching for: organic discovery, serendipity, connection to physical objects and spaces.
+The natural elements represent what Gen Z is searching for.
+Organic discovery.
+Serendipity.
+Connection to physical objects and spaces.
+Magic.

 Lo-fi editorial photography

-This mirrors the duality of Gen Z's media diet, they consume high-production content on streaming platforms while creating and sharing raw, unfiltered content on TikTok and BeReal.
+This mirrors Gen Z's media diet.
+They watch high-production Netflix.
+They also create raw, unfiltered content on TikTok and BeReal.

 The report is heavy on stats, comparisons, and emotional insights: doom cycles, guilt, FOMO, and the hunt for meaning in shopping again.
 Simply embedding charts wasn't an option.